Are you looking for meditation tips that are easy to follow and practical techniques that you can actually use in daily life?

 2. Use Reminders to Stay on Track

-When motivation fades, structure helps.
+When your motivation fades, building structure helps.

 Set alarms, calendar notifications, or sticky notes in key spots to remind yourself.